The United Keetoowah Band is seeking to develop a 20,000 square-foot casino in Enid, Oklahoma.

 The Bureau of Indian Affairs is finally releasing an environmental review for the Tule River Tribe's casino relocation project.

-The Mashantucket Pequot Tribal Nation and the Mohegan Tribe are battling a big foe as they pursue a new casino in Connecticut.
+The Mashantucket Pequot Tribal Nation and the Mohegan Tribe have entered a new era in gaming.